 We regularly see children with common infections such as ringworm, scabies, warts, impetigo and head lice.
 But these conditions are usually managed by GPs and should be referred to hospital only if they don’t respond to standard treatments.

 There are lots of causes of hair loss (alopecia), including fungal infection and an overactive immune system (alopecia areata).
-Information on alopecia is available from alopecia online which has an excellent website for children and young people.
+Information on alopecia is available from Alopecia UK which has an excellent website for children and young people.
 We have produced a storybook for children and young people, which is free to download.